-What’s the Real Reason your Customer is Calling – Finding the Root Cause
+The Real Reason your Customer is Calling – Doing Root Cause Analysis

 Your team read and answer customer issues every day.
-Your flooded with these tickets and you know better than anyone else in your company why your customers are calling and what they really want.
-But unless you commit yourself to read every single ticket that ever comes into your Helpdesk, much like Dave Grow (COO of Lucid software), you only get to see a portion of these customer issues.
-And with all of these tickets coming in you barely have enough time to answer them all and keep from falling into backlog, never mind finding the underlying root cause of these customer issues.
+You are flooded with these tickets!
+And you know better than anyone else in your company why your customers are calling and what they really want.
+Unless you commit yourself to read every single ticket that ever comes into your Helpdesk, much like Dave Grow (COO of Lucid software).
+But then you only get to see a portion of these customer issues.
+And with all of these tickets coming in you barely have enough time to answer them all.
+How do you keep from falling into backlog?
+Let alone finding the underlying root cause of these customer issues.

-The only real way, however that you can start improving your customer support, reducing your workload on recurring issues and making your customers happier is to find the root cause of their issues.
-What is the real reason they are calling, and can this larger issue be pinpointed, measured and fixed?
+The only way that you can start improving your customer support, reducing your workload on recurring issues and making your customers happier is to find the root cause of their issues.
+What is the real reason they are calling?
+Can this larger issue be pinpointed, measured and fixed?

 The Treasure Trove of Your Support Data

-Today, this kind of level of investigation and depth is just not possible with the supporting data you have.
-You have a treasure trove of information within all of the thousands of support tickets you receive every week, all in the form of unstructured text data.
+Today, this level of investigation and depth is not possible with the support data you have.
+You have a treasure trove of information in the thousands of support tickets you receive every week.
+All in the form of unstructured text data.
 Your customers explain to you in detail everything that is wrong with your business!
-Any root cause analysis you may try to do will be based on either reading through a portion of the tickets and making estimated guesses or relying on agent tagging of tickets based on what category your agent thought the customer issues fell in to.
+Any root cause analysis you try to do will be based on reading through a portion of the tickets and making estimated guesses.
+Either that or relying on agent tagging of tickets based on what category your agent thought the customer issues belonged to.

 From our own data, we have found that the average support team routinely uses just 8 tags in their Helpdesk.
-That means the totality of your ability to analyse your support data is reduced to just 8 categories of customer issues.
-That’s mad!
-How can you make any decisions based on actionable data to improve your customers experience and support, when you don’t yet have any data to base it off?
+That means your ability to analyse your support data is reduced to just 8 categories of customer issues.
+Which is mad!
+How can you make any decisions based on actionable data to improve your customers experience and support?
+Especially when you don’t yet have any data to base it off?

 Without an AI solution that can automatically tag all of your customer issues based on why they are calling, you are really in the dark as to what is the root cause of your customers issues and what can be done to improve them.